 The applicants you invite for an interview will then choose the most suitable slot for them, out of those you (still) have available.
 Your schedule is automatically updated as applicants confirm their attendance.

-On the event day, check and download your interview agenda from Applications / Interviews in your dashboard to know who you will be meeting.
-You can choose to use either Netop (the Chat tool associated with the platform) or Skype (if both you and your candidate have a regular Skype account):
+On the event days check and download your interview agenda from Applications / Interviews in your dashboard to know who you will be meeting.
+You can choose to use either Netop (the Chat tool associated to the platform) or Skype (if both you and your candidate have a regular Skype account):

 - if the interview is conducted via the Netop Chat, make sure you’re logged in, available and with the audio and video options on at the scheduled time; wait for the jobseeker’s contact;